 Our NEOs and certain other employees receive grants of long-term, equity incentive compensation.
-These awards include equity-based awards under the First Hawaiian, Inc. Long Term Incentive Plan (the "LTIP") and awards that vest over a period of time.
+These awards include performance-based awards under the First Hawaiian, Inc. Long Term Incentive Plan (the "LTIP") and awards that vest over a period of time.
 The Compensation Committee sets performance goals under the LTIP for overlapping three-year performance periods.
-In 2022, the Compensation Committee decided to grant LTIP awards in the form of performance share units.
-In addition, the Compensation Committee decided to grant restricted stock units under the Omnibus Plan.
-This approach was identical to the approach we utilized in 2021.
-For 2022, as was the case for 2021, 60% of equity awards consisted of performance share units and 40% consisted of restricted stock units.
+In 2023, the Compensation Committee decided to grant LTIP awards in the form of performance share units.
+In addition, the Compensation Committee decided to grant time-based restricted stock units under the Omnibus Plan.
+This approach was identical to the approach we utilized in 2022.
+For 2023, as was the case for 2022, 60% of equity awards consisted of performance share units and 40% consisted of restricted stock units.